Customize Consent Preferences

 There are several types of dental crowns available in modern dentistry.
 Here’s a quick overview of the advantages of each kind.

-All-porcelain crowns are ideal for use on a patient’s front teeth since they have a transparent quality similar to a natural tooth, and they can be color-matched to a patient’s surrounding teeth.
+• All-porcelain crowns are ideal for use on a patient’s front teeth since they have a transparent quality similar to a natural tooth, and they can be color-matched to a patient’s surrounding teeth.

-Porcelain-fused-to-metal crowns have the advantage of being stronger than porcelain alone – making this material ideal for molars.
+• Porcelain-fused-to-metal crowns have the advantage of being stronger than porcelain alone – making this material ideal for molars.

-Metal and gold crowns are the most unnatural-looking of all crown materials since they are gold, copper, and non-noble metals.
+• Metal and gold crowns are the most unnatural-looking of all crown materials since they are gold, copper, and non-noble metals.
 However, this blend of materials makes them one of the most durable.

-Stainless steel crowns (SSCs) are reserved primarily for children’s dentistry to restore primary teeth (sometimes known as baby teeth).
+• Stainless steel crowns (SSCs) are reserved primarily for children’s dentistry to restore primary teeth (sometimes known as baby teeth).
 A children’s dentist usually places them instead of fillings.

-Cosmetic crowns made of ceramic fall under the all-porcelain crowns (which is the first material mentioned).
+• Cosmetic crowns made of ceramic fall under the all-porcelain crowns (which is the first material mentioned).
 They are referred to as cosmetic crowns because they create the most natural look, shape, and function.

-All-resin crowns are more affordable than other materials such as porcelain, metal, or gold, but they are also the least durable.
+• All-resin dental crowns are more affordable than other materials such as porcelain, metal, or gold, but they are also the least durable.
 Prone to fractures, dentists typically reserve the use of this material for children with baby teeth, not permanent teeth.

 Advanced Technology in Dental Crowns

 Thanks to the many advancements in dental technology, including the technology we use here at Admire Dental, a dental crown procedure is more advanced than ever.
 They still require two visits to our office.
-Still, the technology used in the design and placement of your dental crown assures that your smile has the highest level of aesthetic appeal and accuracy for a durable and comfortable bite.
+Still, the technology used in the design and placement of your crowns assures that your smile has the highest level of aesthetic appeal and accuracy for a durable and comfortable bite.

 Dental Crowns During a Dental Emergency

-Since dental crowns restore a tooth that has been injured or is infected, it’s helpful to know that we’re here for dental crown emergencies such as those.
+Since dental crowns restore a tooth that has been injured or is infected, it’s helpful to know that we’re here for dental emergencies such as those.
 Prompt dental care in situations such as infection or breakage is critical to the health and well-being of your smile.
 Please call now to learn more or use our convenient online booking tool to schedule an appointment that works best for you.

 Book Appointment